projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 =========

 After an I/O request is completed, some more work needs to be done for I/O reads to update guest registers accordingly.
-Currently the hypervisor re-enters the vCPU thread every time a vCPU is scheduled back in, rather than switching to where the vCPU is scheduled out.
+The hypervisor re-enters the vCPU thread every time a vCPU is scheduled back in, rather than switching to where the vCPU is scheduled out.
 As a result, post-work is introduced for this purpose.